addisonwang2013/DTL/README.md

 ## Dual Transfer Learning for Event-based End-task Prediction via Pluggable Event to Image Translation (ICCV'21)

-We have updated our paper by adding some missing references.
+We have updated our paper by adding some references.

 Please refer to the Arxiv paper at https://arxiv.org/pdf/2109.01801.pdf for the latest information.